forSimulation/Udacity/README.md

-# Learning from Udacity by doing mentally and practically.
+# Learning from Udacity
- >The way to deal with a complex world is to make yourself complicated by learning with doing. -- by **helloCC** 😊
+ >The way to deal with a complex world is to make yourself complicated by learning with doing mentally and practically. -- by **helloCC** 😊

  This repository contains all of the Udacity course projects I worked on.